 The Rainbow City

-The Electic Tower
+The Electric Tower

-The Expo Stadium
+The Expo Stadium and Midway

 President McKinley's Assassination